Invoice Factoring vs. MCA Advances: You Be the Judge

 So when do you recommend factoring to a one of your clients and when do you recommend an MCA or ACH advance?
 As a valued broker or consultant to your client, your knowledge in this area is important, since the business owner will be, to some extent, depending on you.
 And the general rule is this.

-If the client’s business operates business-to-business B2B, generates invoiced sales, and traditional bank financing is not an option, you will always, always, always recommend factoring or at least rule it out as a ready option.
+If the client’s business operates business-to-business B2B, generates invoiced sales, and traditional bank financing is not an option, you will almost recommend factoring since it is much less costly to the business owner.

 The good news is that the vast majority of B2B businesses qualify easily for a factoring arrangement so long as their invoices are not pledged for some other pre-existing loan to another lender.
 Factoring is also relatively inexpensive when compared to MCA and ACH advances and also provides many additional benefits to the owner.